Knowledge Fusion of Large Language Models Via Modular SkillPacks: Related Work

 \section{Related Work}

-\paragraph{Knowledge Distillation} Knowledge distillation \cite{hinton2015distilling} plays a crucial role in enabling capability transfer \cite{wan2024knowledge, zhongseeking, zhonglaw, fujiicontinual, zhao2024llama} across heterogeneous large language models (LLMs).
-Despite the progress made by knowledge distillation methods in merging large language models (LLMs), two main approaches have emerged: one involves complex multi-task training \cite{mtl1, mtl2, fusechat3} for model sharing, but often fails to achieve optimal performance for individual tasks \cite{wemoe, surgery, yang2024surgeryv2}; the other uses pairwise distillation \cite{fusechat2, infifusion} followed by parameter merging \cite{deepmodelfusion, fisher, regmean, modelsoups}, but conflicts between tasks during fusion can lead to performance degradation \cite{ties, pcb}.
-To address this, routing mechanisms \cite{komatsuzakisparse, muqeeth2024learning, limerge, nguyencamex} have been introduced to preserve single-task performance while reducing task interference \cite{yang2024mitigating, ma2025led}.
-However, routing requires each branch to be parameter-efficient to minimize resource usage \cite{twin, kang2024self}.
-While PEFT methods like LoRA \cite{lora2} add lightweight adapters, they may not ensure optimal performance \cite{peft, peft2}.
-Therefore, we propose a strategy that finetunes all parameters first, then modularizes them, which better supports routing mechanisms and fusion.
+\paragraph{Knowledge Distillation} Knowledge distillation \citep{hinton2015distilling} plays a crucial role in enabling capability transfer \citep{wan2024knowledge, zhongseeking, zhonglaw} across heterogeneous large language models (LLMs).
+Despite the progress made by knowledge distillation methods in merging large language models (LLMs), two main approaches have emerged: one involves complex \textbf{multi-task training} \citep{fusechat3} for model sharing, but often fails to achieve optimal performance for individual tasks \citep{wemoe, surgery}; the other uses \textbf{pairwise distillation} \citep{fusechat2, infifusion} followed by parameter merging \citep{deepmodelfusion, fisher}, but conflicts between tasks during fusion can lead to performance degradation \citep{ties}.
+To address this, \textbf{routing mechanisms} \citep{muqeeth2024learning, limerge} have been introduced to preserve single-task performance while reducing task interference \citep{yang2024mitigating}.
+However, routing requires each branch to be highly parameter-efficient to minimize resource usage \citep{twin, kang2024self}.
+While \textbf{PEFT methods} such as LoRA \citep{lora2} introduce lightweight adapters, they often fall short of the performance achieved by full-parameter fine-tuning \citep{peft}.
+To address this, we propose a strategy that first fine-tunes all parameters and then modularizes them, providing stronger support for routing and fusion.